-6.6.1 Cognitive impairment or dementia
+6.6.1 Cognitive impairment including dementia - All drivers

-STANDARD Eligible for any class licence if Complete medical assessment indicates cognitive functions necessary for driving are not impaired, or where required, functional driving assessment shows condition does not affect ability to drive Conditions for maintaining a licence are met Conditions for maintaining licence Reassessment annually or as required Requiring the cognitively-impaired driver to be accompanied by another person (co-pilot) or the imposition of geographical or any other restrictions (conditional licences) are not permitted.
-Reassessment Reassess annually if a driver has dementia or a progressive cognitive impairment Otherwise, routine Information from health care providers Nature or cause of the cognitive impairment Opinion of treating physician whether the cognitive impairment may be progressive Various tools such as OT driving assessments, cognitive screens and road tests may be helpful in assessing whether an individual with cognitive impairment is eligible to hold licence.
+STANDARD Eligible for all classes of licence if Complete medical assessment indicates cognitive functions necessary for driving are not impaired, or where required, functional driving assessment shows condition does not affect ability to drive Conditions for maintaining a licence are met Conditions for maintaining licence Reassessment annually or as required Requiring the cognitively-impaired driver to be accompanied by another person (co-pilot) or the imposition of geographical or any other restrictions (conditional licences) are not permitted.
+Reassessment Reassess annually if a driver has a progressive cognitive impairment including dementia Otherwise, routine Information from health care providers Nature or cause of the cognitive impairment Opinion of treating physician whether the cognitive impairment may be progressive Various tools such as OT driving assessments, cognitive screens and road tests may be helpful in assessing whether an individual with cognitive impairment is eligible to hold licence.

-Rationale Functional assessment is required to determine if individual can drive safely.
+Rationale Functional assessment is required to determine if individual can drive safely. ----------- --